-Apollo Asia Opportunity Fund is an investment vehicle that seeks to generate attractive riskadjusted returns across market cycles by capitalizing on investment opportunities created by the increasing demand for capital in the rapidly expanding Asian markets.
+Apollo Asia Opportunity Fund is an investment vehicle that seeks to generate attractive risk-adjusted returns across market cycles by capitalizing on investment opportunities created by the increasing demand for capital in the rapidly expanding Asian markets.
 In connection with a redemption requested by the Investment Partnership of its investment in Apollo Asia Opportunity Fund, a portion of the Investment Partnership's investment was converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
-The liquidating shares are generally allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
-At June 30, 2010, the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$55.1 million.
+The liquidating shares were initially allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
+At March 31, 2011, the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$41.0 million.